Best Eggplant Parmesan

 This particular recipe is from Claire Saffitz, BonAppetit.com.
 There are several short and long versions of eggplant parmesan recipes.
-This one is a long version and well worth the time.
+This one is an extended version and well worth the time.

 You know when a recipe is good when you read the list of ingredients.
-Starting with olive oil, and combining fresh garlic, onion, white wine, basil, oregano with tomatoes is definitely the perfect match for a good marinara sauce.
+Starting with olive oil and combining fresh garlic, onion, white wine, basil, and oregano with tomatoes is perfect for a good marinara sauce.
 But wait!
 Adding Anchovies fillet and Noubess Hot and Spicy Mango sauce will make this recipe an all-time winner at the dinner table.

 Eggplant is one of those types of vegetables that are best served with good homemade tomato sauce.
-Layers of eggplant slices with fresh cheese and the right combination of spices is the right combination for the perfect side dish or a full meal.
-The bolder the taste of the other ingredients, the better the recipe will be as it will satisfy your craving for parmesan parm.
+Layers of eggplant slices with fresh cheese and spices are the right combination for the perfect side dish or a full meal.
+The bolder the taste of the other ingredients, the better the recipe will be, as it will satisfy your craving for parmesan parm.

-In Haiti in particular, eggplant is mostly enjoyed in vegetable stews or meat stews.
+In Haiti, in particular, eggplant is mainly enjoyed in vegetable stews or meat stews.
 And again, the presence of tomatoes is never forgotten.
-The acidity of the tomatoes, whether in canned or fresh is one of the main ingredients that will elevate the taste of eggplant.
+The acidity of the tomatoes, whether canned or fresh, is one of the main ingredients that will elevate the taste of eggplant.

 The best method for a winning Eggplant Parmesan recipe

-A good method always includes a few steps to ensure a successful meal.
+A suitable method always includes a few steps to ensure a successful meal.